 Quickie rests on slickrock, somewhat visible beneath the dust.

 Trail crews make their own gravel for backfill.
 It’s a surprisingly popular task.

 Horses and people don’t really like steps so it’s important to barricade the shoulders of each step to discourage everyone from going around it.
 The barricade rocks are called gargoyles.

 There’s a saying that good trail work is invisible.
-Most of what you do gets buried.
-But there is something really satisfying about a clean section of trail, and a dusty granite iceberg that most people will just step over without noticing.
+People are there to see the landscape rather than your work, and most of what you do gets buried out of site.
+But there is something really satisfying about a cleaned up section of trail and a dusty granite iceberg that most people will step over without ever noticing.

 This entry was posted on Wednesday, September 2nd, 2009 at 9:46 pm and is filed under stone, trails.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.